-If you can try out different styles and tones and test them, that may help you to align on something that adds the most value.
-Most organizations have very little budget for that type of testing, so you’re likely best-off picking a single, broader style.
+Test different content styles and tones to help you align on what adds the most value.
+If your organization has a limited budget for that kind of testing, create a single, broader style guide.

 How well does your target understand the product or their own problems?
-You have to write in a way that sounds authoritative and convincing to someone who knows the product.
+You have to write in a way that sounds credible and convincing to someone who knows the product.

-But, if your audience is made up of high-level managers and C-Suite who might not actually know how technical details work, throwing around a bunch of jargon might alienate your audience rather than add authority.
+But, if your audience consists of high-level managers and C-Suite who don’t know the technical details, throwing around jargon might alienate your audience rather than add authority.

-Understanding your audience and your targets is the first step to writing a sales funnel, because it allows you to determine who you’re writing to and why.
+Understanding your audience is the first step to creating a sales funnel, because it determines who you write to and why.

 You can use this information for keyword research, lead management, and relationship management.

 Define search terms before you begin writing.
-Most campaigns should be built around 10-50 keywords, organized around value, sales potential, and sales funnel stage or level based on keyword type.
+Most campaigns should be constructed around 10-50 keywords, and organized around value, sales potential, and sales funnel stage or level based on keyword type.

 Keywords with high purchase intent belong at the bottom of the funnel.
-They make up about 15% of total searches but will drive most actual sales.
-Keyword research is best completed using tools including (but not limited to):
+They make up about 15% of total searches, but will drive most sales.
+The best tools to perform keyword research include (but are not limited to):

-- Ahrefs – Ahrefs delivers free and premium keyword research tools to search keywords, review keyword trends, view website traffic, explore competitor keywords, and much more.
+- Ahrefs – Ahrefs delivers premium research tools to search keywords, review keyword trends, view website traffic, explore competitor keywords, and much more.

-- Wordstream Advisor – Wordstream builds keyword research, marketing, and ongoing optimization (primarily designed around PPC) into 20-minute workflows powered by automation.
+- Wordstream Advisor – Wordstream combines keyword research, marketing, and ongoing optimization (primarily designed around PPC) into 20-minute workflows powered by automation.

-Monitoring content, clicks, and leads is critical to ensuring that your sales funnel is driving value.
-Most tools should be put in place before you begin a campaign.
-Others, like SEM Rush and Moz can help you build campaigns with keyword tools, active management, and active optimization.
+Monitoring content, clicks, and leads is imperative to ensure your sales funnel is driving value.
+You should have most tools in place before you begin a campaign.
+Others, like SEMrush and Moz, can help you build campaigns with keyword tools, active management, and active optimization.

 - Google Analytics – Google Analytics is the de-facto for monitoring internet traffic.

-- SEM Rush – SEM Rush delivers a full suite of keyword research and content management tools, including positioning, impact, conversion, and other data.
+- SEMrush – SEMrush delivers a full suite of keyword research and content management tools, including positioning, impact, conversion, and other data analytics.

 - Moz – Moz delivers a complete SEO toolkit, offering performance tracking, ranking, site management, optimization tools, and insights.

 You can also consider tools to deliver content, like Mailchimp, Google Surveys, Survey Monkey, and others.
-Many of these tools are free, but primarily function to deliver a single type of content.
+Many of these tools are free, but primarily function to disperse a single type of content.

-Tools like Hubspot, Marketo, and Salesforce will help you manage content and leads, which is critical to driving value with your sales funnel.
+Tools like Hubspot, Marketo, and Salesforce can help you manage content and leads, which is critical to drive value with your sales funnel.

-There’s no one-size-fits-all solution to content management, analytics, or keyword research tools.
-You’ll have to research to find the solutions that best fit your organization’s needs.
+There’s no one-size-fits-all tool for content management, analytics, or keyword research.
+You’ll have to find the solutions that best fit your organization’s needs.

-Some organizations will add or subtract stages depending on the goals of the funnel, product or service, tracking technology used, and ability to follow and monitor customers and their behavior.
+Most funnels comprise five to eight stages, including awareness, discovery, evaluation, intent, and purpose.
+Some organizations will add or subtract stages depending on the goals of the funnel, product, or service, the tracking technology used, and the ability to monitor customers and their behavior.

 Researching problems makes up the top of any sales funnel.
-Prospects are attempting to formulate their problem and are looking for broad search terms to gather information.
-These search terms will very rarely result in a direct sale, but they can be a powerful way to build traffic, begin building email databases, and begin building trust with prospects.
-Leads generated will generally be low quality, but you will (likely) get a lot of them.
+Prospects are attempting to hone in on their problem and so are looking for broad search terms to gather information.
+These terms very rarely result in a direct sale, but they can be a powerful way to increase traffic, build email databases, and foment trust with prospects.
+Leads generated may not be as targeted, but you will (likely) get a lot of them.

 1) Awareness – The prospect is aware of their problem and is looking for a solution.
 They don’t know what that will be.

-2) Discovery – The prospect discovers your brand (and others) as a solution.
+2) Discovery – The prospect discovers your brand (and others) as a potential solution.

 - SEO – Build search traffic with blogs, articles, and optimized content.
 Tie results into customer relationship building, authority building, and with creating trust with the customer to get the most value from this stage.

-People in this stage have identified their problems and are directly looking for solutions.
-They might be reviewing your brand, but chances are, they’re looking at options on a broader scope.
+People in this stage have identified their problems and are actively searching for solutions.
+They might consider your brand, but chances are, they’re looking at options in a broader scope.

 3) Evaluation – The prospect is evaluating you (and others) as a solution to their problems.

-This customer knows what they are looking for and is trying to narrow that down.
-Utilize blogs, landing pages, video content, and gated content such as eBooks, checklists, and whitepapers to convert at this stage.
-Email campaigns can help you to offer value and convert the customer.
+This customer knows what they need and is trying to narrow down their choices.
+Utilize blogs, landing pages, video content, and gated content such as ebooks, checklists, and whitepapers to convert at this stage.
+Email campaigns can offer value and eventually convert the customer.

-- SEO – Drive prospects to landing pages built around relationship building, blogs, articles, and whitepapers.
+- SEO – Drive prospects to landing pages aimed at relationship building, blogs, articles, and whitepapers.
 The goal should be to inform the prospect about specific solutions and about your brand.

-- Relationship Building – Connect with email and social media to continue offering value.
-Prospects at this stage are not ready to buy, don’t try to convince them to do so.
+- Relationship building – Connect with email and social media to continue offering value.
+Prospects at this stage are not ready to buy, so don’t try to convince them.

-- Gated Content – Gated content offering whitepapers, case studies, and long-form information can be helpful, providing you deliver real value to the prospect without trying to sell to them, and providing you follow up with valuable email marketing or a call.
+- Gated content – Gated content, such as offering whitepapers, case studies, and long-form information, can be helpful, provided you deliver real value to the prospect without trying to sell to them.
+You also need to follow up with valuable email marketing or a call.

-- Social Media – Maintaining a consistent and helpful presence across social media will increase the number of connections with the customer, improving trust and hopefully improving authority.
+- Social media – Maintaining a consistent and reliable presence across social media will increase the number of connections with customers, bolstering trust and, hopefully, authority.

-4) Intent – The prospect is directly researching your business and may try a demo or trial.
+4) Intent – The prospect directly researches your business and may try a demo or trial.